 Advanced Artillery: Each artillery provided double the number of support (i.e.: supports up to 2 infantry instead of 1).

 Paratroopers: Bombers may now transport a single infantry into combat.
-Neither bomber or infantry can move before the infantry loads.
+Neither bomber nor infantry can move before the infantry loads.
 The movement must be to a battle, and movement ends in the first enemy territory reached.

 Increased Factory Production: Factories in territories valued 3 or greater may produce 2 additional units.
 In addition, repairing is done at half price.